Infrastructure, Airport Capacity and Business Opportunities

 AOT’s business development efforts are focused on two main areas:

-Focus on the development of infrastructure, personnel, and internal operational systems.
-Focus on building partnerships and responding to opportunities arising from the external environment.
+Focuses on developing infrastructure, human resources, and internal operational systems.
+Emphasizes building strategic partnerships and responding to opportunities within the external environment.

 Airport Accessibility and Business Opportunity from Internal Development